sakey01/Current-time/README.md

 # Live Clock Website

-A simple and responsive live analogeu clock website that displays the current time and updates every second in real-time.
+A simple and responsive live analogue clock website that displays the current time and updates every second in real-time.

 ---